YuSugihara/MutMap/README.md

 ## Usage

-If your reference genome has more than 50 contigs (or chromosomes), only significant contigs will be plotted.
+If your reference genome contains more than 50 contigs, only the significant contigs will be plotted.

 ```
 mutmap -h